giorgio-bendoni/giorgio-bendoni.github.io/ibfi_handbook.md

 + BSc Business Economics, C1823S
 + BSc Economics, C1824S

-This is a very popular module at Level 6 due to the breadth of topics and the connections to current issues in international banking management and operations. <br>In short, the essence of international banking is about (1) operating across jurisdictions (legal, legislative, regulatory) and (2) facing exposure to a variety of risks: country and sovereign, exchange and interest rate, operational.<br>In the stream **International Banking** (IB) we will briefly review the basic functioning of a bank to then explore the opportunities and challenges of international operations.
-The exposure to the relevant, deriving risks will require the introduction of mitigating measures; they will constitute the core of the stream **Financial Instruments** (FI), in which we will introduce, discuss and apply swaps, options, forward and futures to realistic scenarios.
+This is a very popular module at Level 6 due to the breadth of topics and the connections to current issues in international banking management and operations. <br>In short, the essence of international banking is about (1) operating across jurisdictions (legal, legislative, regulatory) and (2) facing exposure to a variety of risks: country and sovereign, exchange and interest rate, operational.<br>In the stream **International Banking** we will briefly review the basic functioning of a bank to then explore the opportunities and challenges of international operations.
+The exposure to the relevant, deriving risks will require the introduction of mitigating measures; they will constitute the core of the stream **Financial Instruments**, in which we will introduce, discuss and apply swaps, options, forward and futures to realistic scenarios.
 <br><br>
 <h5>Aims</h5>
 <hr />